Counseling + Career Center

 Informational Interviews are a excellent way to explore careers.
 This is a great article from indeed on how to conduct an informational interview.

-How to plan and conduct an Informational Interview handout from Crown College Career Services.
+Informational Interview handout from Crown College Career Services.
+How to plan and conduct one.

 Truity.com: find out your personality type (MBTI) and careers that fit you.
 Take the free “Typefinder” assessment then look at the specific information about your personality type.

 Holland Career Code test: another great tool from Truity to help you understand the way you are created and potential careers.

 Just like the job search, you should start by thinking about your network of contacts (family, friends and professors) and start there to search for an internship.